 In celebration of LSUP’s 80th anniversary the staff selected 80 of our most memorable titles.
-Adding to our “Around the Press in 80 Books” blog series, Assistant Director and Design and Production Manager Laura Gleason writes about A Creole Lexicon.
+Adding to our “Around the Press in 80 Books” blog series, Assistant Marketing Manager Kate Barton writes about Under Stately Oaks.

 Buy this book now for 20% off and get free shipping on all orders over $50, use code 0480FAV at checkout.